This post originally appeared in VICE UK

 VICE: You opposed the National Front Remembrance Sunday parades for several years in the late-80s, causing the numbers attending them to plummet.
 Why?

 Joe: Well, AFA was set up in July of 1985 with the express purpose of meeting with the National Front and other far-right groups on the streets.
 One of the obvious areas of neglect was the Cenotaph march, where the NF were allowed to parade through central London utterly unopposed.
 At their high point our estimate was they'd be 2,000 strong, so that became an area of interest for us.
 I'm sure they were marching more or less permanently between the end of the Anti-Nazi League and the beginning of AFA, but it started to increase because it was a kind of meet 'n' greet.
 This was where any [prospective members] would be encouraged to come take part in the yearly big event.
 [With] no opposition [it looks] too strong to be defeated.
 For young kids it's impressive.

 Opposing the NF Remembrance Sunday parade in 1985 was among the first occasions Anti-Fascist Action took to the streets.
 What happened?

-They looked like wolves – their tongues hanging out.
+They looked like wolves—their tongues hanging out.
 The coppers were quite happy, absolutely insouciant.
 But then, as they got closer, the people who were less keen were moving back and the others were stepping forward.
-By the time they got close, there was a look of keen anticipation on the side of the people they were so happy to attack from 20 to 25 yards away.
+By the time they got close, there was a look of keen anticipation to attack.
 Eventually they didn't, but if they'd have kept going they'd have probably won the day.
 Ian Stuart Donaldson [lead singer of Nazi-punk band Skrewdriver] actually stopped at the bus stop and joined the queue.